SeekrAI/seekr/README.md

 ### Self Signed Certificates

-It's recommended to run Cosdata server in HTTPS mode i.e. with TLS support.
+It's recommended to run Seekr server in HTTPS mode i.e. with TLS support.
 However, during development it might be easier to get it running without TLS.
 To do so, set `server.mode=http` in the [config.toml](config.toml) file.